 What I care about now...

 We management professors have the responsibility to learn and teach about the big picture of energy and climate change for the US and the world...to help ourselves and our students to understand both the scientific and the organizational environment for energy and policy, and to develop a new generation of leaders who are sustainability-literate.
-I am teaching global sustainability using a co-learning approach in Northeastern's graduate, undergraduate, and online management programs.
+I am teaching global sustainability, with a focus on climate change and energy, in Northeastern's graduate, undergraduate, and online management programs.

 My recent publications in this area are: